PojavLauncherTeam/PojavLauncher/README.md

 ## Note
 - We do not exist on TikTok.
 No one from the dev team makes TikTok videos.
 - QuestCraft (QCXR) is developed and maintained by the QCXR and PojavLauncher team including public and or anonymous outside contributors.
-- All support questions should be asked inside of the QuestCraft Discord or PojavLauncher Discord servers for best experience.
+- All support questions should be asked inside of the QuestCraft Discord or PojavLauncher Discord servers for the best experience.

 ## Navigation
 - [Introduction](#introduction)